tlakhankar/CCNY-WRF-Research/README.md

 Regridding is the process of interpolating from one grid resolution to a different grid resolution.
 With regridding, it utilizes the geo_em.dXX.nc file made in Step 1, and regrids the data to the specified domain.
 Where XX is a number such as 00, 01, etc.  NCAR provides regridding scripts that are available to the public and downloadable on their [website](https://ral.ucar.edu/projects/wrf_hydro/regridding-scripts).
 They provide regridding scripts for 6 different forcing datasets: NLDAS, GLDAS, HRRR, MRMS, GFS, and RAP.

+## Directories
+- `/geogrid_domains`
+   - Contains the input and output for each domain to be simulated in WRF-Hydro.
+   - The directory name provides the watershed letter designation used for the project, and the USGS gage number in that watershed
+      - `WATERSHEF_<NAME>_Site_No_<USGS_SITE#>`
+   - The `.nc` files required for the `/DOMAIN` and `/FORCING` directories for the sim can be found here.
+   - The NWS/USGS Gauge data for the watershed location can also be found here
+   - A MAP provided by USGS for the gage and its location is also provided

+- `/R_Script`
+   - Contians the R script provided by NCAR to create the wrf_input files
+   - Refer to the `README.txt` in these folders

+- `/ref`
+   - Old reference files, has some notes on the namelist file settings